 we fail to take account of the fundamental materiality of being human.
 But it isn’t that simple, as I explain here.

-Dr Tracy Morison has been in Aotearoa New Zealand for two and a half years.
-She came there to join the critical health psychology team at Massey University.
-Tracy teaches health promotion and critical social psychology.
-She’s also a research associate of the Critical Studies in Sexualities and Reproduction research programme at Rhodes University, South Africa.
+Dr Tracy Morison moved to Aotearoa (New Zealand) two and a half years ago to join the critical health psychology team at Massey University.
+She now teaches health promotion and critical social psychology and is also a research associate of the Critical Studies in Sexualities and Reproduction research programme at Rhodes University, South Africa.
 Find out more about Tracy’s academic journey in this Career File.